University of Santo Tomas–Legazpi: History

+Legazpi Junior Colleges was founded on June 8, 1948, by a Basque, Buenaventura de Erquiaga.
+On July 1, 1965, the administration of Legazpi College was passed on to the Dominican Fathers.
+Ramon C. Salinas became the college's first rector.

+On March 8, 1968, the Secretary of Education, Carlos P. Romulo, elevated the college to the status of a university.
+On August 30, 1968, Onofre D. Corpus, acting Secretary of Education, signed the university charter.
+Legazpi College was renamed Aquinas University of Legazpi.
+The investiture of the first rector and president of the new university, Father Salinas, was held on February 3, 1969, amidst pageantry and color, attended by local, national, and foreign dignitaries.

-The University soon earned the recognition as the center of learning in Southern Luzon, chosen as one of the five Regional Science Teaching Centers in the Philippines by the Science Education Program of the Philippines with the assistance of the National Science Development Board, the UNICEF, and the Science Education Center of the University of the Philippines.
+The University soon earned recognition as the center of learning in Southern Luzon, chosen as one of the five Regional Science Teaching Centers in the Philippines by the Science Education Program of the Philippines with the assistance of the National Science Development Board, the UNICEF, and the Science Education Center of the University of the Philippines.

 The Aquinas University Bureau of Small Scale Industries opened in 1973 the short-term, non-degree ladder-type course on Abacacraft Technology and Management.
 The course is offered to train selected out-of-school youth the necessary skills for the handicraft industry in the Bicol Region.
 The Bureau reopened on February 5, 1977, at the Plaza Arcade building in Peñaranda St., Legazpi City.